 What can create an overgrowth of bad bacteria?
 Antibiotic use, pesticides in food, artificial sweeteners and ultra-processed foods are the main reasons.

 Help restore the health of your gut with probiotic-rich foods including yogurt and kefir, and fermented foods such as kimchi and sauerkraut.

 You can also supplement with a high-quality probiotic that comes with specific strains beneficial for gut health.

 Adding in more good bacteria helps to crowd out the bad bacteria, can help strengthen the lining of the gut, and improve digestion.

 There are also simple lifestyle steps to reduce your risk of reflux.
 These small adjustments can add up to a big difference:

+This is where some people will question, “Why would I want to change my lifestyle when I can just take a pill every day!”
 It may be easier, but it’s far from the better option.
 And here’s why…

 Like any pharmaceutical drugs, proton pump inhibitors (PPIs) have many side effects.
 They provide temporary relief by blocking the acid production in your stomach.
 However, stomach acid is essential for a healthy digestive system.

 And research shows a real cause for concern for this class of drug when it is used long-term, with the FDA issuing warnings for how they can lower magnesium levels, increase the risk of bone fractures (4) and increase the risk of C. difficile, a devastating bacterial infection.